blkperl/blkperl.github.com/content/lxc/utilizing_lxc_for_dev.md

 Now we need to make a node definition for our client.
 By using a regex we can allow client 0 through client 9 to connect.

-On your puppet master add the following to your site.pp
+On your puppet master add the following to /etc/puppet/manifests/site.pp

-    # /etc/puppet/manifests/site.pp
+    :::puppet
     node /pdxpuppet-client[0-9]/ {

       # add code here